dira0001/DemoDevOps/README.md

-# DemoDevOps
+ DemoDevOps
-Repo for showcasing Git usage
+Repo for showcasing Git usage along with DevOps
 First showcasing the git branch and git commit!

-# First showcasing the git branch and git commit
+:P